-Kopernio allows researchers to easily and legally read the full texts of scientific journal articles via Google Chrome, Mozilla Firefox and Opera.
+EndNote Click (formerly Kopernio) allows researchers to easily and legally read the full texts of scientific journal articles via Google Chrome or Mozilla Firefox.
 The plugin is free and utilises existing ANZCA and CICM subscription access.
 LibKey Nomad can be used to access full-text using Google Chrome and can be used to access ANZCA subscriptions only.

 How to access e-resources

 Your college ID (or staff username) and ANZCA/ Networks password is required to access Library e-resources